 TELLING THE TRUTH

 Against the government’s false narrative, here are just SOME examples of the evidence from the third trial that prove Nick’s innocence and provide the reasonable doubt that requires his acquittal:

-Immediately following the incident, and in the few days after, Paul Slough (the turret gunner on top of Nick’s vehicle) confessed multiple times—including under oath—to shooting and killing the Kia’s driver.
+Immediately following the incident, and in the few days after, Paul Slough (the turret gunner on top of Nick’s vehicle) acknkowledged multiple times—including under oath—to firing at the driver of the white Kia in self defense

-Multiple witnesses, both Iraqi and American, saw Paul shoot and kill the Kia’s driver.
+Multiple witnesses, both Iraqi and American, saw Paul make the above mentioned shot

-A DOS investigator testified that Paul’s confessions were justifications of his actions in shooting/killing the Kia’s driver.
+A DOS investigator testified that Paul’s statements were justifications of his actions in shooting/killing the Kia’s driver.